 On the press call, officials notably stressed their commitment to provide transgender people care that is free from discrimination.

-"Stigma is the enemy of public health," said Dr. Robert Redfield, the CDC director.
-"The transgender population, in particular, needs to be reached out to, and we need to be able address, in a comprehensive way, how to destigmatize HIV infection."
+"Stigma is the enemy of public health," said Dr. Robert Redfield, the CDC's director.
+"The transgender population, in particular, needs to be reached out to, and we need to be able to address, in a comprehensive way, how to destigmatize HIV infection."

 NIH's Fauci said the new plan "would treat transgender people like we treat any other patient, giving them the respect that they deserve, whether they are infected or at risk of infection, and that's a commitment that we all have very firmly."

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.